Bubobubobubobubo/sardine/README.md

 Broadly speaking, **Sardine** can be said to have three main features:

-- A **Clock** system capable of syncing itself to other computers instruments.
+- A **Clock** system capable of syncing itself instruments on other computers.
   This clock is organizing your **Python** code so that it can be time / tempo aware.
   Using temporal recursion, **Sardine** is pretty good at describing looping processes, musical patterns, etc...